-Influence of Air Sac Inflation on subsequent calls

-In a second analysis, we studied how air sac inflation of a ball call influences the acoustics of the subsequent bark, using early phases of the great call sequences of the only female Pelangi (which consisted of these boom-bark alternations, see here).
+Influence of air sac inflation on subsequent calls.
+In a second analysis, we studied how air sac inflation of a boom call influences the acoustics of the subsequent bark, using early phases of the great call sequences of the only female Pelangi (which consisted of these boom-bark alternations, see here).
 We analyzed 16 boom-bark pairs from a total of 8 great call sequences.
-We found that the air sac inflation influences the average spectral centroid of a subsequent bark (Figure 6B).
-The more inflated the air sac was for the boom call (last trackable inflation radius of boom), the lower the average spectral centroid of the bark (r = -0.45, p = 0.001).
-This matches the relation between these features within one boom call as described above, suggesting that air sac inflation can be a preparatory action for the subsequent call - the bark - produced with an open airway.
-Furthermore, the lowering of the spectral centroid is in line with the theory that air sacs serve to attenuate higher formant energy to increase the acoustic appearance of body size and sound radiation (31).
-None of the other relations found for boom calls (i.e. entropy and fundamental frequency) could be observed in the data (Figure 6C).
-No clear correlation to the sound amplitude of the bark call could be found (r = -0.04, p = 0.14, Figure 6A), which speaks against the glottal shock theory suggesting that there is an increased air pressure release due to an extra subglottal pressure producing air reservoir provided by the air sac (26).
+We found that the air sac inflation statistically predicts the average spectral centroid of the subsequent bark (Figure 8B): The more inflated the air sac was before the booming call (last trackable inflation radius of the boom), the lower the average spectral centroid of the bark (r = -0.45, p = 0.001).
+This matches the relation between these features within one boom call as described above, suggesting that air sac inflation can be a preparatory action for the subsequent call the bark) produced with an open airway.
+Furthermore, this lowering the spectral centroid aligns with the theory that air sacs attenuate higher formant energy to increase the acoustic appearance of body size and sound radiation (32).
+None of the other relations found for boom calls (i.e., entropy and fundamental frequency) could be observed in the data (Figure 8C).
+No clear correlation to the sound amplitude of the bark call could be found (r = -0.04, p = 0.14, Figure 8A), which speaks against the glottal shock theory suggesting that there is an increased air pressure release due to an extra subglottal pressure producing air reservoir provided by the air sac (31).